liuheng92/DASH_NET/README.md

 ### run
+**Before run，you should build a new directory named speed_output in DASH_NET root path for your own results**

-Just run from the project root directory:
+Then run from the project root directory:

   `sudo python dashnettopo.py`